CisMine/Guide-NVIDIA-Tools/Chapter05/README.md

 In the picture above, the offset is 2, and having an offset leads to going out of the cache line (meaning instead of using 1024 * 4 bytes (since it's an int) for an array, here we use 1024 * 2 * 4 bytes).

-- An interesting question: **(WE STILL USE GLOBAL MEMORY)** although it is coalescing, we can still improve, so before improving, what is the reason for its slowness?
+- An interesting question: **(WE STILL USE GLOBAL MEMORY)** Although it is coalescing, we can still improve, so before improving, what is the reason for its slowness?

 Hint:
   - memory bound (not yet fully utilizing the computer's capabilities)